The Optimists! Folkestone’s hockey Scene

 Leigh continues, “We moved from being a pretty large club that played for seven months of the year.
 After Easter we might rest for the summer, or play a bit of cricket.
 Now, we play for 12 months of the year.
 We’ve got mixed teams, summer hockey and other tournaments throughout the holidays.”

 Amy chimes in, “You can start playing from 4 years old and the first competitive side is the under 8s.
 Over there you can see the Practice Area, which we lovingly refer to as the Training Cage.
 It’s got one goal and is there to protect the younger players.
 It keeps them safe and separate from the other training.”
 Leigh grins at the success of the club.
-“Both pitches are in use on a Saturday with scores of children running backwards and forwards!”
+“As a result of the club growing, both pitches are in use on a Saturday with scores of children running backwards and forwards!”

 International facilities in folkestone